TTOskar/10xCards/.ai/api-plan.md

      ```
    - **Response:** 200 OK with a list of generated flashcards (each with front and back texts), AI job details, and statistics (e.g., token count, duration).
    - **Errors:** 400 Bad Request if text exceeds limit or API rate limit is reached.
+   - **Business Logic:**
+     - Validate input does not exceed 10,000 characters and enforce rate limits.
+     - Interface with the AI engine to generate flashcards while respecting daily limits.

 2. **Manage Generated Flashcards**
    - **a.
 View Generated Flashcards**